Dmitry-Borodkin/voidc/README.md

 ## Usage

-Currently (Sep 2022) `voidc` works mainly from it's source directory.
+Currently (Jul 2023) `voidc` works mainly from it's source directory.

 You can try some of: